lcolladotor/lcolladotor.github.com/_posts/2013-12-11-quick-cluster-login-to-interactive-session.md

 {% endhighlight %}

+## Using ssh config

+This section was added after Kasper Hansen's comment.

+You can edit the ~.ssh/config file (check [how to set it up](http://www.howtogeek.com/75007/stupid-geek-tricks-use-your-ssh-config-file-to-create-aliases-for-hosts/), [explained differently](http://nerderati.com/2011/03/simplify-your-life-with-an-ssh-config-file/) and the [manual](http://linux.die.net/man/5/ssh_config)) to make things even better.
+This is how mine looks like:

+{% highlight bash %}
+Host enigma
+	User username
+    Hostname enigma2.etc.edu
+	ForwardX11 yes
+{% endhighlight %}

+I like the ssh `-X` (or `-Y`) option so I can later view plots in X11 when running `R`.
+That is why the __ForwardX11__ option is present.

+Then you can use the following command to ssh into the cluster.

+{% highlight bash %}
+ssh enigma
+{% endhighlight %}

+Or if you prefer, simplify the bash alias to:

+{% highlight bash %}
+## In local .bashrc file
+alias enigma="ssh enigma"
+{% endhighlight %}

+The sections below have been edited to assume that you are configured the __enigma__ host shortcut in your ~.ssh/config file.

+## Needed a new strategy

 The previous strategy works and I had been very comfortable with it.
 However, at times you might forget to request a node from the cluster to do your work interactively.
 This is specially true for me when I only plan on using a few `git` commands.
 But when many users forget this, it becomes a problem and our cluster manager had to send us a reminder:

 	*ALWAYS* work on a cluster node rather than on enigma2.